WorkerAI/aiwrapper/README.md

 # AIWrapper

-[AIWrapper](https://aiwrapper.org) is a Universal AI Wrapper for JavaScript & TypeScript
+[AIWrapper](https://aiwrapper.org) is a neat AI wrapper for JavaScript & TypeScript

 Generate text, images, and voice across platforms - browser and servers.
 NodeJS, Deno, Bun, React, Svelte, and more.
 It's framework independent.